 Plant plenty of tall vegetation.
 Hedges and trees catch water on the leaves from which much evaporates before it even reaches the soil, preventing the soil from becoming waterlogged.

-After a period of drought the soil can become hard and baked, making it harder for sudden rainfall to penetrate the ground.
+After a period of drought the surface of the soil can become hard and baked, making it harder for sudden rainfall to penetrate the ground.
 This can cause the rain to run downhill and cause flooding.
-Trees can help dry the soil because they can gulp up heavy rain, particularly in clay soils where drought can cause fissures that soon fill with water.
+Trees can help dry the soil in areas where the ground becomes saturated because they can gulp up heavy rain, particularly in clay soils where drought can cause fissures that soon fill with water.

 Don’t leave bare patches